Melvin-leo/sentiment-analysis-news/README.md

 ```
 `max_features` can be manipulated to increase the number of words to be included in the vector for the model.

+`fit_on_texts` on tokenizer will fit the most common words that will be added into the features that is limited by `max_features`.

 ##Initialising Keras model
 ```